 NorthShore University HealthSystem

-James Spitz, MD – Assistant Clinical Professor
+James Spitz, MD – Senior Clinical Educator

 The Colon & Rectal Surgery Fellowship Program at the University of Chicago Medical Center participates in the National Resident Matching Program.
-Candidates must be board eligible in general surgery.
+Candidates must be board certified or eligible in general surgery.
 If you wish to apply for training in our program, please submit your application through the Electronic Residency Application Service (ERAS).

 We encourage you to submit your completed application as soon as the Application Cycle opens in July.
 Interviews are conducted from late August through October; we generally hold two interview events.
 We currently interview 15-20 candidates for one residency position.